 - Attach the negative cable (black) to a non-painted piece of metal or a bolt on the car with the dead battery.
 Make sure the cable is clear from moving parts.

-7. Ladies and gentleman start your engines.
+7. Ladies and gentlemen, start your engines.
 Start the car with the functioning battery and allow it to run for one to two minutes.
 Next, try starting the car with the dead battery.
-The engine of the good car can be idled at 3,000 rpms to help transfer the energy through the jumper cables.
+The good car's engine can be idled at 3,000 rpms to help transfer the energy through the jumper cables.

 - Start by disconnecting the black or negative cable on the previously dead battery.

 - Disconnect the black or negative cable on the functioning battery.